improve-ai/swift-ranker/README.md

 ```

-By default, improve.ai will optimize for user retention and then revenue.
+By default, improve.ai will optimize for user retention and revenue.
 Track events for both.

 ```objc
 // In applicationDidBecomeActive